-In fact, Panerai is just a couple of steps away from creating a real Grand Complication model that would be a sum of all of the Italian brand’s recent achievements in elite watchmaking.
+Forever being known for their relatively simple timekeepers that rarely boasted anything more than a normal chronograph, the Italian brand put impressive effort (and, perhaps, mind-numbing amount of cash) into reinventing its.
+Panerai is just a couple of steps away from creating a real Grand Complication model that would be a sum of all of the Italian brand’s recent achievements in elite watchmaking.

-If all these years you lived under the proverbial rock, I feel obliged to inform you that the Italian brand has recently made a titanic push towards becoming a real Watch Manufacture that makes its own high-grade calibers.
+If all these years you lived under the proverbial rock, I feel obliged to inform you that the Italian brand has recently made a titanic push towards becoming a real Manufacture that makes its high-grade calibers.

 Besides providing a good view at the subtly decorated P.2005/G hand-wound caliber (the P.2005 base movement was introduced almost four years ago, for that matters,) there is also a power reserve indicator, a 30-second tourbillon and even a map of the night sky as seen in your home town.

-A real technical marvel, that.
+A real technical marvel, that one.

-Price range: $220,000
+Price range: $220,000 (MSRP)

-Movement: Panerai P.2005/G Calibre, hand-wound, 375 parts, 36.6 mm in diameter, 11.04 mm thick, 46 jewels, three mainspring barrels, 28,800 vph, in-house
+Movement: Panerai P.2005/G Calibre, hand-wound, 375 parts, 36.6 mm in diameter, 11.04 mm thick, three mainspring barrels, in-house, Swiss Made

 Complications: Date, month, equation of time, tourbillon, power reserve, sunrise and sunset time